The Fall (band): 1980–1982: Classic line-up

 The Fall released their fourth single "Fiery Jack", their last for Step Forward, on 13 January 1980.
 In March, Mike Leigh left the group and went back to the cabaret circuit.
 According to Leigh, the band would have to wait for weeks without work while Smith came up with new lyrics, as opposed to regular weekly gigs in cabaret.
 Leigh's replacement was Paul Hanley, Steve Hanley's younger brother.
-He first played live with the Fall on Friday 21 March at Electric Ballroom, London – he was only 16 and was actually still at school.
+He first played live with the Fall on Friday 21 March at Electric Ballroom, London–he was only 16 and was actually still at school.
 Meanwhile, the Fall quit Step Forward and signed with Rough Trade; the first release on a new label became Totale's Turns in May 1980.
 This, with the exception of two tracks, was a live album documenting the band during various appearances in 1979, with Smith announcing last orders at the bar [responding to a request for the song "Last Orders"] and berating band members and audience throughout.

 In November 1980, the Fall released their third full-length album Grotesque (After the Gramme).
-Preceded by a couple of acclaimed singles "How I Wrote 'Elastic Man'" and "Totally Wired", the album went to #1 on the UK Indie Chart.
+Preceded by a couple of acclaimed singles "How I Wrote 'Elastic Man'" and "Totally Wired", the album went to no. 1 on the UK Indie Chart.
 It was co-produced by Rough Trade's Geoff Travis and Mayo Thompson of Red Krayola and showed a significant improvement in production, which was to continue throughout the period.
 Smith, however, was unhappy with Rough Trade's politics, which showed when Slates came out in April 1981.
 Intentionally made too long for a single and too short to be considered an album, it was released as a 10" EP for a price of just 2 pounds.
 The Fall eventually quit Rough Trade by the end of the year, and instead signed with a small indie label Kamera.